MuazAsif-Dev/Node-Fastify-Starter/README.md

-# Node-Fastify-Starter
+# Node Catalyst

-Node.js Fastify Starter Template
+A robust starter kit for accelerating scalable and modern Node.js application development.